filipradenovic/cnnimageretrieval-pytorch/README.md

 <details>
   <summary><b>Training</b></summary><br/>

-  Our code can be used to fine-tune networks with whitening added as an FC layer after the pooling.
+  This toolbox can be used to fine-tune networks with end-to-end whitening, i.e., whitening added as an FC layer after the pooling and learned together with the convolutions.
   To train such a setup you should run the following commands (the performance will be evaluated every 5 epochs on `roxford5k` and `rparis6k`):
   ```
   python3 -m cirtorch.examples.train YOUR_EXPORT_DIR --gpu-id '0' --training-dataset 'retrieval-SfM-120k'